Alaska

 • requires urine or oral toxicology screening as part of the patient’s medication adherence plan.

 SOURCE: AK Admin.
 Code, Title 12, Sec.
-40.943 (Accessed Jun.
-2023).
+40.943 (Accessed Nov.
+2024).

-The board may not impose disciplinary sanctions on a physician or physician assistant for rendering a diagnosis, providing treatment, or prescribing, dispensing, or administering a prescription drug that is not a controlled substance to a person without conducting a physical examination if:
+The board may not impose disciplinary sanctions on a physician or physician assistant for rendering a diagnosis, providing treatment, or prescribing, dispensing, or administering a prescription drug that is not a controlled substance to a person without conducting a physical examination if

 • the physician, physician assistant, or another licensed health care provider in the medical practice is available to provide follow-up care; and